About

 Lisette discovered the power of words from the very first one she spoke.
 That word was turtle, and since then, the magic of turning words into stories has been her passion.

-Her passion led her into the magical world of theatre, where she has spent over a decade bringing stories to life on stage.
+Her passion led her into the magical world of theatre, where she has spent over 17 years bringing stories to life on stage.
 She graduated from the Victorian College of the Arts with a Bachelor of Production, receiving the Friends of VCA Limelighters Award and the Ron Rosanove Travelling Scholarship for her theatre work.
-Since graduating, Lisette has worked on over 50 theatrical productions, many being new Australian plays.
+Since graduating, Lisette has worked on over 50 theatrical productions in leading arts companies across Australia and overseas, including The Australian Ballet, Opera Australia, Melbourne Theatre Company, Sydney Theatre Company, Belvoir St Theatre, La Boite, Placemakers and Queensland Theatre, just to name a few, with ongoing relationships with all companies and artists she’s collaborated with.

 In 2020, her passion for writing came centre stage with her play Breakwater being shortlisted for the Edythe Brooke Cooper Playwrighting Competition and the Rodney Seaborn Playwrights Award, her novel The Cloud Factory longlisted for the Hawkeye prize, her short story published in a Lockdown Anthology and two stories commissioned by Melbourne City of Literature.

-In 2022, she received a Kill Your Darlings Mentorship with award-winning author Leanne Hall, and a paid Writer-in-Residence position with the City of Melbourne to work on her shortlisted play and longlisted manuscript.
-She also received a paid Artist-in-Residence role with HotHouse Theatre, collaborating with diverse artists and young people, upskilling young artists and committing to the importance of involving young people in the process of making art.
+In 2022, Lisette received a Kill Your Darlings Mentorship with award-winning author Leanne Hall, and a paid Writer-in-Residence position with the City of Melbourne to work on her shortlisted play and longlisted manuscript.
+She was an Artist-in-Residence with HotHouse Theatre that year, collaborating with diverse artists and young people, up-skilling young artists and committing to the importance of involving young people in the process of making art.
+Working with youth has shown Lisette how transformative storytelling can be at all ages.

-Lisette shares her love for stories and storytelling running writing and theatre workshops for children and is a member of The Australian Society of Authors, Writers Victoria and Queensland Writers Centre.
+Lisette is a member of The Australian Society of Authors, Writers Victoria and Queensland Writers Centre.

 Awards and Achievements